Buchan: Features

-Peterhead is the largest town in Buchan and Aberdeenshire; the principal white fish landing port in Europe; and a major oil industry service centre.
+Peterhead is the largest town in Buchan and Aberdeenshire; the principal whitefish-landing port in Europe; and a major oil industry service centre.
 Equally important is the nearby gas terminal at St Fergus.
-Remote Radar Head Buchan, a RAF air defence radar unit, is located near Peterhead.
+Remote Radar Head Buchan, an RAF air-defence radar unit, is located near Peterhead.

 Attempts are being made to counter the negative effects of several recent key company closures and economic threats.
 Inland, the area is dependent upon agriculture, and many villages have seen a decline in population and services.
 Issues affecting Banff and Buchan also apply here, as does the future of the oil and gas industry.
 Part of Buchan benefits from EU aid coverage.
 Opportunities exist through the Buchan Local Action Plan to safeguard and enhance the economic future of Peterhead and Buchan.

 The Formartine and Buchan Way runs through Buchan.